voucherly/voucherly-docs/docs/api/general/best-practices/s2s.md

 - **Stop** *(bool?)*
   If true, Voucherly will not make further attempts to call the callback endpoint, regardless of the response status or the `Ok` field.
 - **error** *(string?)*
   Merchant error message.
-Usefull only for investigation purposes.
+Useful only for investigation purposes.

 ```json
 {